webtranslateit/webtranslateit/README.md

 The tool will prompt for:

-* your Web Translate It API key (you can find it in your project settings),
+* your Web Translate It API key.
+You can find it in your project settings ([troubles finding the project settings?](http://help.webtranslateit.com/kb/troubleshooting/where-are-my-project-settings)),
 * where to save the configuration file (by default in `config/translations.yml`).

 Usage